elvanja/controller_callbak_store_in_session/readme.md

 ## Idea

-Perform some time consuming action in background.
+Perform some time consuming action in background.<br/>

-Have the results from that action be propagated back to the controller using a callback.
+Have the results from that action be propagated back to the controller using a callback.<br/>

-Store the result in an in memory session store.

-Have the result in session be used and available from that point onward.
+Store the result in an in memory session store.<br/> Have the result in session be used and available from that point onward.

 ![Async Callback](/doc/async_callback.jpg "Async Callback")

 ## Problem

-Controller receives the results in the callback, as expected.
+Controller receives the results in the callback, as expected.<br/>
 However, stored session is **lost** in subsequent calls.

 ## Current flow with log details